avajs/ava/docs/07-test-timeouts.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/avajs/ava/tree/main/examples/timeouts?file=test.js&terminal=test&view=editor)

 Timeouts in AVA behave differently than in other test frameworks.
 AVA resets a timer after each test, forcing tests to quit if no new test results were received within the specified timeout.
 This can be used to handle stalled tests.
+This same mechanism is used to determine when a test file is preventing a clean exit.

 The default timeout is 10 seconds.